 Our use of variable rate debt and any forecasted issuances of fixed rate debt expose us to interest rate risk.
 Therefore, from time to time, we use interest rate derivatives to hedge interest rate risk associated with anticipated interest payments and, in certain cases, outstanding debt instruments.
-All of our senior notes are fixed rate notes and thus are not subject to interest rate risk.
+All of PAA's senior notes are fixed rate notes and thus are not subject to interest rate risk.
 Our variable rate debt outstanding at March 31, 2022, approximately \$382 million, was subject to interest rate re-sets that generally range from one day to approximately one week.
 The average interest rate on variable rate debt that was outstanding during the three months ended March 31, 2022 was 1.0%, based upon rates in effect during such period.
 The fair value of our interest rate derivatives was a net asset of \$97 million as of March 31, 2022.
 A 10% increase in the forward LIBOR curve as of March 31, 2022 would have resulted in an increase of \$18 million to the fair value of our interest rate derivatives.
-A 10% decrease in the forward LIBOR curve as of March 31, 2022 would have resulted in a decrease of \$18 million to the fair value of our interest rate derivatives.
 See Note 8 to our Condensed Consolidated Financial Statements for a discussion of our interest rate risk hedging activities.